realm/realm-teamwork-MR/README.md

 ## Team list

 Teamwork supports the concept of Teams.
-A team can have as many memeber as needed; people can also be on multiple teams.
+A team can have as many members as needed; people can also be on multiple teams.

 <center> <img src="Graphics/Teamwork-teams.png" width="310" height="552" /> <img src="Graphics/Teamwork-team-detail.png" width="310" height="552" /><br>Teams and Task/Team Assignment </br> </center>

-The team assignements are also refected in the tasks list where the team and/or team member assigned is shown in the summary:
+The team assignements are also reflected in the tasks list where the team and/or team member assigned is shown in the summary:

 <center><img src="Graphics/Teamwork-tasks-by-team.png" width="310" height="552" /></center>